sampl/protolang/developers.md

 Some seed scripts require a valid `created_by` value.
 For example, seeding Lessons won't work unless each lesson has a valid `created_by` value reference in the `admin.users` table.
 To set this up, we just need to give your seed scripts a valid UID to use.

 - Sign into your Protolang app (not Supabase—the actual app, on `localhost`), then go to your [Supabase users dashboard](https://app.supabase.com/project/_/auth/users) and copy the User UID of your user.
-- Go back to your `.env.development` file and add the UID it as `ADMIN_USER_UID`
+- Go back to your `.env.development` file and add the UID it as `SEED_USER_ID`
 - Now run `npm run seed`

 You'll also want to seed the dictionary schema with the language files.

 The full language dictionaries are generated from the English-language [Wiktionary](https://en.wiktionary.org/) and parsed by [Wiktextract](https://github.com/tatuylonen/wiktextract).